 Here’s a Q&A from Gary Johnson that was not included in his exclusive interview with TOS.
 The lengthy interview is available to subscribers here.
-Subscriptions to TOS start at $29 (8¢ a day) and are available in HTML, e-book, Kindle, print, and audio (mp3), so you can enjoy the articles as you see fit.
-Subscribe today and keep your mind at peak performance.
+Subscriptions to TOS start at $59 (16¢ a day).

 David Baucom: Many people today would be surprised to hear that the Founding Fathers spoke negatively of democracy, seeing it as tyranny by the majority.
 The Founders held that, while a democratic process is necessary to elect leaders, it’s not to trump individual rights and liberty—which are protected against the majority by the Constitution.
 Do you share that perspective?

 Gary Johnson: Yes, exactly.
 We don’t live in a democracy, we live in a republic.
 We live in a country that’s governed by laws.
 If we lived in a democracy, we could all vote ourselves a raise, and we wouldn’t be able to afford that, and that’s been the demise of democracies.
 We live in a republic, and if we lose sight of that, we do so at the expense of individual freedom and liberty.

 - An Interview with Governor Gary Johnson on What He Would Do as President

 - Gary Johnson on Republican Capitulation and His Presidential Bid